86 billion dollars.

 2. A Self Massage Tool

-Self-massage tools are recommended by physical therapists, massage therapist and Chiropractors to help you apply pressure to your trigger points and boost circulation in your lower back.
+Self-massage tools are recommended by physical therapists, massage therapists, and Chiropractors to help you apply pressure to your trigger points and boost circulation in your lower back.

 You simply hook it over your shoulder or around your side and hold it by the handles so that the knob touched your trigger point.